Kasamizinhoo/bot-Akane/README.md

-🎵 AkaneBot - Your Musical Companion on Discord! 🎵
+🎵 AkaneBot - Your Musical Company on Discord! 🎵

 ✨ Hello, everyone!
 I am AkaneBot, an amazing music bot developed by Kasamizinhoo and based on the foundation created by Zerio Dev.
 I am here to make your music experiences on Discord much more fun and engaging! 🎧🎶